hyperledger/fabric/docs/source/chaincode4noah.md

 You need to install the chaincode package on every peer that will execute and endorse transactions.
-Whether using the CLI or an SDK, you need to complete this step using your **Peer Administrator**, whose signing certificate is in the _admincerts_ folder of your peer MSP.
+Whether using the CLI or an SDK, you need to complete this step using your **Peer Administrator**.
+Your peer will build the chaincode image after the chaincode is installed, and return a build error if there is a problem with your chaincode.
 It is recommended that organizations only package a chaincode once, and then install the same package on every peer that belongs to their org.
 If a channel wants to ensure that each organization is running the same chaincode, one organization can package a chaincode and send it to other channel members out of band.

 A successful install command will return a chaincode package identifier, which is the package label combined with a hash of the package.
 This package